One World Observatory restaurant

 Illy Caffe & Gelateria

-After climbing One World Observatory, it is an excellent place to go as a family if the kids want to recharge their batteries with ice cream or a cup of chocolate.
+After One World Observatory, it is an excellent place to go as a family if the kids want to recharge their batteries with ice cream or a cup of chocolate.

 The One Cafe’s signature dishes and curated menu provide an authentic Italian experience.